 In connection with de-stressing, as discussed in the previous item, breathing exercises are also highly recommended.
 Physiotherapy treatment reduces aches in the body but some aches only require you to pause and take a deep breath.
 Head starting to hurt?
 Breathe in and out slowly.
 Your workload could be getting to you.

-Changing or adjusting your routine with a couple of these tips and aligning it with some physiotherapy treatment is likely to have a significant impact on your flexibility and wellbeing.
+Changing or adjusting your routine with a couple of these tips and aligning it with some treatment at our physiotherapy clinic is likely to have a significant impact on your flexibility and wellbeing.